daniel-lundin/kuta/README.md

 `kuta tests/**/*.js`

+## Test matching

+By using the `--match` option, kuta will only run test that match the string provided.
+If a group is matched, all its tests will run as well.
+If a single test within a group is matched, all lifecycle hooks in outer groups will run as well.

+## Configuration

 Kuta looks for a `kuta`-section in package.json where options can be defined.
 CLI arguments take precendence over package.json config.